 Georgetown College is thrilled to welcome Dean Christopher S. Celenza, a scholar of Renaissance history and early European scholarship who has been an exemplary leader in both academic and administrative capacities at Johns Hopkins University.

 July 6, 2017 — This week, Georgetown College celebrates the arrival of its newest Dean in former Johns Hopkins University faculty member and administrator Christopher S. Celenza.

 Celenza has enjoyed a long and distinguished career in multiple professional settings, academic disciplines, and countries.
-He has held important roles both as a teacher and as an administrator; his a unique perspective on both historical and modern academia that will be invaluable as he leads Georgetown’s oldest and largest school.
+He has held important roles both as a teacher and as an administrator; his unique perspective on both historical and modern academia will be invaluable as he leads Georgetown’s oldest and largest school.

 Here, we review Celenza's career, what excites him about coming to the Hilltop, and how he thinks about the future.

 Celenza was always a naturally curious student with a passion for history.
 But it was as an undergraduate at the State University of New York at Albany — where he’d go on to earn bachelor’s and master’s degrees in history — that he first realized a career in academia was the right path for him.